HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Small Haworthia houseplant being grown in a grey pot

-Their ridged and fleshy leaves help to create unusual shapes.
-Their small size makes them suit a small space when you want something visually interesting to look at.
+The ridged and fleshy leaves help to create unusual shapes, while their smaller size suits a small space where you might want something visually interesting to look at.

 Flowers